mfcandan/react-landingpage/README.md

-This portfolio landing project built React.js with atomic design principles.
+This portfolio landing project built React.js & hooks with atomic design principles.
 ### `npm start`

 Runs the app in the development mode.<br />